-Our program is funded by a National Institute on Alcohol Abuse and Alcoholism (NIAAA) grant titled “Graduate Research Training in Alcohol Problems: Alcohol-Related Disparities” (grant # T32AA007240), and has supported over 230 trainees since 1977.
+Our program is funded by a National Institute on Alcohol Abuse and Alcoholism (NIAAA) grant (T32AA007240), and since 1977 has supported over 230 trainees.

 Fellowships at ARG provide research training in the study of alcohol and drug use and problems, and are oriented toward the pursuit of basic and applied socio-behavioral and epidemiological research.
 Training focuses specifically on study of the prevalence, distribution, etiology, and treatment (both formal and informal) of alcohol abuse, alcohol dependence, and alcohol-related problems.
 However, some focus is devoted to drug use and drug-related problems.
 Health disparities are a central theme of both our training program and ARG broadly.

 - Fellowships are supported by NIAAA and are typically 2 years

 - Postdocs receive $48,432—53,184 per year plus health benefits

 - Predocs receive $24,324 per year plus partial UC tuition & fees

 - An annual travel allowance is offered for conferences & networking

 - Grant writing workshops, seminars and course auditing available

 Cheryl Cherpitel, DrPH in Epidemiology

 SENIOR SCIENTIST; DIRECTOR, WHO COLLABORATING CENTRE ON ALCOHOL & INJURY